-The best wellies for walking are the Decathlon r900s.
+Another excellent welly for walkers on a tighter budget, is the Decathlon r900.
 These boots boast a reinforced instep shock-absorbing insole unit that's specifically designed for walking, as well a 5mm tread for grip.
 While Decathlon says that they'll keep you comfy for strolls of up to 20km, be aware that no welly will offer the same level of ankle support you would in proper hiking boots.
 The r900s are made from a new rubber formula that's designed to be more durable, and boast a high cut that makes them ideal for dense undergrowth and very boggy ground.
 Although these aren't the cheapest wellies around, they're nice and robust, and don't involve any compromises in the comfort stakes.

 If you're looking for a wellington boot that is heaped with function and style, these Le Chameau beauties could be the best wellies for you.
 Although seemingly expensive, the Vierzonord, available for men and women, are built to last, so expect a robust and durable build straight out of the box.
 If you work outdoors, they will see you through many years of slogging away in mud and heavy rain, thanks to their durable natural rubber upper and hard-wearing rubber sole.
 But you don't have to work outdoors to enjoy them – they're also perfect for dog walking and muddy country strolls.
 The Vierzonord wellies have an adjustable snap-fastening buckle on the side so that you can wear them comfortably over jeans, trousers and leggings.
 Those with wider calves may appreciate the adjustable fit.